hdvianna/vademecum/ubuntu.md

         3. Check the `Mount Automatically` box
         4. Set the mount point path in the guest machine
 4. Configure for mounting the share folder automatically
-    1. Log into the guest
+    1. Log into the guest machine
     2. Open the fstab file, e.g. `$sudo nano /etc/fstab`
     3. Configure the share folder mount point, by appending the following line to the fstab file
         1. `shared_named_in_virtual_box /home/user/point_mount_name vboxsf defaults,dmode=755,fmode=644,gid=1000,uid=1000 0 0`